rodneydup/roll/README.md

 Simple bash script for rolling any number of dice with any number of sides and adding a modifier

 Download the script 'roll'
 Put it in ~/bin

-make it executable
+Make it executable

-Now you can type
+Now you can use the command in your bash terminal.

+Syntax:

 roll 5d6+10